michaeltlombardi/pentola/content/02-character-creation/wealth-and-equipment.md

 - **Expensive:** Weapons with this quality have double their normal value and cost twice as much to repair.
 - **Easily Repairable:** Weapons with this quality are easier and cheaper to repair; roll twice on the usage die when repairing it yourself or make only one wealth roll to have it repaired to full if being done professionally.
 - **Slow (X):** Weapons with this quality are slow to reload and require X actions to do so.
-- **Fashionable:** Weapons with this quality makes relevant social tests one step easier - people perceive the wearer as more wealthy and high status.
+- **Fashionable:** Weapons with this quality makes relevant social tests one step easier—people perceive the wearer as more wealthy and high status.

 | Weapon              | Usage Die | Qualities                             | Value |
 |:--------------------|:---------:|:-------------------------------------:|:------|